-The 10 Best Cat Foods for Adult Cats — Reviews & Top Picks 2021
+The 11 Best Cat Foods for Adult Cats

-1. Purina Beyond Simply Whitefish & Egg Dry Cat Food — Best Overall
+4. Purina Beyond Simply Whitefish & Egg Dry Cat Food

-Our overall choice for the best food for adult cats is Purina Beyond Simply Whitefish & Egg Dry Cat Food.
+Our next choice on the list for the best food for adult cats is Purina Beyond Simply Whitefish & Egg Dry Cat Food.
 This formula contains probiotics for healthy digestion.
 It also uses ocean whitefish as the first ingredient for a healthy protein that’s easy to digest.
 Eggs and sweet potatoes provide flavor, protein, and fiber.